vaziety/Spotify/README.md

 - Fork or Download this Respository
 - Rename the `config.json.example` file to `config.json`
 - Put something on `config.json` file, like **token , prefix and etc**
-- After putting the something `config.json` file
+- After putting something in `config.json` file
 - You can start the bot by putting `node index.js` in the terminal

 ## Config.json